Body

 As long as you are signed in to your university Zoom and Microsoft Copilot accounts with your StarID credentials, your data remains protected in the secure environment and is not used to train AI models.
 Zoom and Copilot tools meet all the necessary legal and data security and privacy requirements.

-Can I use Read.ai or Firefly.ai at work?
+Can I use other AI meeting transcription tools at work?

-No, Read.ai and Firefly.ai are not secure or approved for use at work.
-They record private meeting information and use that data to train their models, potentially violating your privacy, the privacy of others, FERPA, and other policies.
+No, They record private meeting information and use that data to train their models, potentially violating your privacy, the privacy of others, FERPA, and other policies.

 How do I know if a software is approved or not?